tokumochikatozudo-cmd/J-Jancok/README.md

 - Groq API key not configured
 - Spotify credentials missing
-- optional release signing key missing
+- Optional release signing key missing
-- microphone calibration not completed
+- Microphone calibration not completed
-- onboarding not completed
+- Onboarding not completed

+---

+## Version Notes

+The GitHub Releases page is the source of truth for published release artifacts.
+The `main` branch may document features that are already merged but not yet published as a formal GitHub Release.

+When a section mentions a future or upcoming version, treat it as current-main documentation unless the matching tag and GitHub Release are available.

 ---